ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2023-03-28-llm-annotation.md

 tags: [nlp, llm, data annotation, prodigy, natural language processing, chatgpt, gpt-j, gpt-3]
 header-img: /assets/png/tagalog-gold-standard/header.png
 description: |
-    In this blog post, I want to demonstrate how we can leverage LLMs like GPT-3 as a viable affordance to reduce a human annotator's cognitive load.
+    In this blog post, I want to demonstrate how we can leverage large language models like GPT-3 as a viable affordance to reduce a human annotator's cognitive load.
 I do this by exploring the application of LLM prompting in annotating argument mining datasets.
 excerpt: |
-    In this blog post, I want to demonstrate how we can leverage LLMs like GPT-3 as a viable affordance to reduce a human annotator's cognitive load.
+    In this blog post, I want to demonstrate how we can leverage large language models like GPT-3 as a viable affordance to reduce a human annotator's cognitive load.
 I do this by exploring the application of LLM prompting in annotating argument mining datasets.
 ---